jasonyu3012/galleryguide/technical_report.md

 ---
 # User Stories

 ## Developer Stories
 - Design and document RESTful API using Postman
     - Developer says: GalleryGuide.me will eventually have collected a mountain of information on our 3 models: artists, artworks, and galleries.
 We would like to provide a way for users and developers to have access to this data.
 We will design and document a proposed API that can be reached at galleryguide.me/api
     - Development team designed an API and used the built-in documentation tooling of Postman to publish [the documentation](https://documenter.getpostman.com/view/18824630/2s93CExHF3).
 More information can be found in the API section of this report.
+- Implement sort by era
+    - Developer says: I'm a developer, and I was hoping that we could implement some sort of sorting not by date, but perhaps by the era in chronological order.
+Many paintings these days are categorized by era - such as the renaissance, the dark ages, modern, etc. These eras are characterized by a certain style, and so I would like to provide the user access to sort by era.
+    - Development team will implement a REST api that allows us to return a list of artwork and artists sorted by era in alphabetical order in formatted JSON
+- Birthdays
+    - I am a developer and want to make sure that users know when artists were born and easily find artists based on when they were born.
+That way our users could much more easily compare how artists changed over the years.
+Simply being able to sort/filter by date of birth could make this process a lot easier for our users.
+    - Development team will implement a REST api that allows us to return a list of artists sorted by their birthdays in formatted JSON
+- Add info about at least 9 instances
+    -I'm a developer and would like to add some information to our website.
+Since the instance pages are already made, could we add some info to them?
+The information can be found in a markdown file in our repo!
+    - We added info to each instance with relevant information regarding each artist and artwork.
+- User Story: Frontend Visuals
+    - Create some sort of design theme so the website isn't just plain text.
+Consider background images, colors, and other design choices.
+Definitely need to add images to all the pages.
+For phase 1, just use a simple React Bootstrap theme or something.
+    - Development team added a card style to our panel and used Arial to stylize the text on the page.
 **TOOD**: Need five of these
 ## Customer Stories
 - Sorting by Artist's Home Country